-1. 304 North Ewing, the Original Governor's Mansion, was built in 1888.
-The property is listed on the National Register of Historical Places.
-The status of the building is satisfactory and the condition/integrity is excellent.
-The Original Governors' Mansion and carriage house are a unique property in that both the Department of Administration and the Montana Historical Society work together on heritage preservation of the property.
+Governors' Mansion and carriage house are a unique property in that both the Department of Administration and the Montana Historical Society work together on heritage preservation of the property.
 The Montana Historical Society is responsible for the finishings and furnishings for the interior of the Original Governors' Mansion and carriage house.
-The care of the structure of the OGM and carriage house are under the management of the Department of Administration.
+The care of the structure of the OGM and Carriage House is under the management of the Department of Administration.
 The Montana Historical Society administers the Original Governors' Mansion as an historic house museum by providing public tours, historical interpretation, conducting historical research, maintaining historically appropriate interior furnishings.
-Staff conduct regular maintenance and monitoring of the interior furnishings and exhibits.
+Staff conducts regular maintenance and monitoring of the interior furnishings and exhibits.
 MHS ranks the property a 1 on the preservation priority scale.
+Status: Satisfactory Condition: Excellent

-2. 914 Division Street, Billings, Montana, the Moss Mansion building is listed in the National Register of Historic Places.
+2. The Moss Mansion, 914 Division Street, Billings, Montana, is listed in the National Register of Historic Places.
 It is owned by the City of Billings and the Montana Historical Society.
 The Billings Preservation Society 501(c) (3) has a contractual agreement covered under MCA 22-3-603.
 "Management of historic sites and buildings -- contracts" that states that the Billings Preservation Society administers, operates, maintains, and restores the Moss Mansion Historic House Museum.
 As part of this agreement a representative from the Montana Historical Society performs a walk-through of the facility once every biennium.
 The purpose of the Moss Mansion Museum is to preserve, collect, describe, interpret and exhibit artifacts and documents relating to the 83-year occupancy of the Preston B. Moss family.

 The Billings Preservation Society is responsible for the care of this building.
 Therefore we rate this property as a 3 on MHS's preservation priority scale.
+Status: Satisfactory Condition: Good in 1930.
+The Wolf Point Bridge MHS ranks the property a 5 on the preservation priority scale.

-3. The Wolf Point Bridge is listed in the National Register of Historic Places.
-The Wolf Point Bridge is a five-span truss bridge, and includes the longest through truss span in the state, was completed in 1930.
+3. The Wolf Point Bridge (The Lewis and Clark Bridge), McCone County, MT, is listed in the National Register of Historic Places.
+The Wolf Point Bridge is a five-span truss bridge, and includes the longest through truss span in the state, was completed